netascode/nac-branch/docs/Readme.md

 - Obey the bandwidth shaping rate limits set for the SSID
 - Apply more restrictive limits than specified for the SSID

 For Release 1 - Early Availability of the small branch design, the Data and Voice SSIDs provide example traffic shaping configurations.
-This is configured within the *wireless* template within the *data/templates-inventory-related.nac.yaml* file.
+This is configured within the *wireless* template within the *data/templates-network-related.nac.yaml* file.
 This is meant as an example only and should not be taken as any form of best practice or implemented in a production network.

 Cloud managed access points have a default downstream mapping of DSCP values to 802.11 Access Categories (ACs), as discussed in the [Wireless QoS and Fast Lane](https://documentation.meraki.com/MR/Wi-Fi_Basics_and_Best_Practices/Wireless_QoS_and_Fast_Lane) document.
 Upstream QoS sent by the wireless client is honored and the DSCP field within the traffic sent from the client is maintained on the Ethernet network.

 > :information_source:
 > The upstream switch port to which the access point is connected will need to be configured to trust DSCP markings or implement an ingress classification & marking policy if QoS from the wireless client is desired to be maintained.

 Fast Lane is supported with the ability to install a wireless profile on Apple iOS devices via the Meraki EMM.
 The default configuration accepts all applicatoin markings.
 For Release 1 - Early Availability of the small branch design, Fast Lane was not considered.

+#### WLAN SSID Schedules #####

+WLAN SSID schedules allow network administrators to set up recurring time-based schedules in which WLAN SSIDs are enabled or disabled.
+The *wireless* template within the *data/templates-network-related.nac.yaml* file provides example YAML configurations of a WLAN SSID schedules for each of the SSIDs.
+This can be modified to suit the needs of the particular organization.

+The general use of SSID schedules depends on the needs of the specific organization.
+There are no best practives or recommendations.
+Examples of use may be for security or power savings purposes - for example disabling SSIDs during non-work hours when employees are not expected to be at the site.
+However, the network administrator must balance this against unforseen situations where WLAN SSID connectivity may occasionally be needed during those non-work hours.
+Additionally, should WLAN connected IP phone and/or IP surveillance camera connectivity within the small branch site be dependent upon the SSID being active, provisions for reaching emergency services and for surveillance monitoring may be required within the site, even during non-work hours.

 ### Network Services ###